 83 semester credit hours

-- Completed online application to Texas Woman's University Graduate School is by application submitted through ApplyTexas.
+- Admission to Texas Woman's University Graduate School is by application submitted through ApplyTexas.

-- Completed School of Occupational Therapy Application and Essay
+- Completed School of Occupational Therapy Application submitted via OTCAS

 - Baccalaureate degree completed at time of enrollment

-- Overall grade point average of 3.0 calculated on the last 60 credit hours before completion of baccalaureate degree or overall grade point average of 3.0 on 12 graduate credit hours.
+- Overall grade point average of 3.0 calculated on the last 60 credit hours before completion of baccalaureate degree or overall grade point average of 3.0 on 12 or more graduate credit hours.

 - Report from the Graduate Record Examinations (GRE) taken within 5 years of application date

-- Combined prerequisite course GPA of 3.0 or better, with no grade below a C on prerequisite courses.
+- Combined prerequisite course GPA of 3.0 or better, with no grade below a C on any prerequisite course.
 All prerequisite courses completed at time of application.

 - Elementary Statistics